ConsenSysMesh/Fae/docs/Specification.md

 outputs.
 The optional second component may be abbreviated by its hash to avoid creating indefinitely long contract IDs.

+The argument to an input contract can be one of two things: either a literal value, or, under [some circumstances](#Contracts), a reference to an input appearing earlier in the list of inputs.
+The limitation of circumstances allows contracts to be designed with chained arguments in mind, without allowing malicious contracts to be passed at will to other contracts.

 When a transaction is executed, its input contracts are immediately evaluated with their given arguments and their entries in the hierarchy populated with their outputs, in the order that the inputs were given.
 The outputs of any